Table of Contents

 When executing inside a Logger

-action, user code calls record
+action, user code calls record to record

 something.